Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 # Literature review: the spatial distribution of cycling

-An overview of the impact of different geographical factors on cycling is provided by Fraser et al. (2011).
-This systematic review condensed the literature on the subject down to 21 papers.
+A systematic review of the impact of various policy relevant factors on cycling was undertaken by Fraser and Lock (2011).
+This paper condensed the literature on the subject down to 21 papers.
 Of these, 11 found statistically significant relationships between environmental factors and the *rate* of cycling (not growth in cycling, as reported in